eldipa/book-of-gehn/posts/perf/timing/2021-02-27-High-Precision-Timers.md

 Fast but it is also super imprecise.

-More than 75% of the differences between two consecutive measurements are zero which means that `gettimeofday()` returns a cached value and it is updated very infrequently.
+More than 75% of the differences between two consecutive measurements are zero that means that `gettimeofday()` returns a cached value and it is updated very infrequently.

 ```